UoW-ATM/Mercury/docs/Installation.rst

 and then copy the url that appears in the terminal to your browser.
 Then open the Mercury.ipynb and you can use Mercury normally (see :ref:`notebook`).

-However, using docker like this means that input and output folder are also part of the image.
+However, using docker like this means that input and output folders are also part of the image.
 You can use bash to copy data back and forth, but it's not very handy.
 Instead, you can link folders on your machine to the folders inside docker.
 First, download and extract the data as explained in the next section :ref:`installation_data`.
 Then use the following command to link this input folder to the image, and link another result folder as well